tcsvn/pyadlml/README.md

 ![Download Stats](https://img.shields.io/pypi/dd/pyadlml?style=flat-square)
 ![License](https://img.shields.io/pypi/l/pyadlml?style=flat-square)

 Activity of Daily livings (ADLs) e.g cooking, sleeping, and devices readings are recorded by smart homes inhabitants.
-The goal is to predict the activities of an inhabitant using the device readings.
-Pyadlml offers a way to fetch, visualize and preprocess common datasets.
-A further Goal is to replicate prominent works in this domain.
+The goal is to predict inhabitants activities using device readings.
+Pyadlml offers an easy way to fetch, visualize and preprocess common datasets.
+A further goal is to replicate prominent works in this domain.
 ![](header.png)

 ## Last Stable Release